The Black Balloon (film): Plot

 Thomas and his father both endeavour to care for Charlie together.
 Simon tells Thomas that his mother is grateful to have Charlie as a child because she feels that the family is strong enough to be able to look after him.
 Representatives from Youth and Community Services visit the house and state that they have received multiple complaints about Charlie.
 Simon is furious at his neighbour whom he attributes responsibility for the invasive visit.
 Thomas also displays his loyalty to his brother.
 Charlie accompanies Jackie and Thomas to swim in a river.
 When it rains, they all shelter in a nearby drainpipe where Jackie and Thomas share their first kiss.
 When the boys arrive home, there is a note taped to the television which states that Maggie has given birth to a girl.

-When Thomas sees Charlie at his school, Charlie becomes the victim of malicious taunting and harassment.
+When Thomas sees Charlie at his school after his school bus parks up on the same road, Charlie becomes the victim of malicious taunting and harassment.
 Jackie tells Thomas that he needs to quit wishing that Charlie was "normal."
 Tensions flare when Jackie eats a roast dinner with the family in order to celebrate Thomas's sixteenth birthday.
 Jackie wonders whether or not Charlie will ever speak again.
 Thomas is confident that Charlie will if everyone will stop communicating with him using Sign Language.
 After Thomas blows out the candles on his cake, Charlie begins masturbating at the table, causing Jackie to become extremely uncomfortable.
+The cake gets accidentally toppled over whilst this is happening.
 In response, Thomas becomes irate and in anger, smashes Charlie's Super NES console (which Charlie had earned for getting enough stars on his good behavior chart earlier), leading to a fight between the brothers.
 After a frightening physical altercation between the two brothers, Maggie exhibits sympathy for both of her sons.
 In spite of his mother's commiseration, Thomas still feels as if he behaved badly, while Jackie comforts him by kissing his forearm, indicating she loves him nonetheless.
 In the morning, Thomas joins Charlie in his morning activity: sitting in the backyard while banging a wooden spoon on the ground.
 He then learns how to drive with his dad, and picks up an ecstatic Jackie with his new car.